Scottish Qualifications Authority

-The Scottish Qualifications Authority (SQA; Gaelic: Ùghdarras Theisteanas na h-Alba) is an executive non-departmental public body of the Scottish Government responsible for awarding qualifications and accrediting other awarding bodies.
-The majority of the authority’s funding comes from the Scottish Government.
-This is supplemented by fees for delivering qualifications and for accreditation.
-The authority employs approximately 750 staff based in Glasgow and Dalkeith.
+The Scottish Qualifications Authority (SQA.
+Gaelic: Ùghdarras Theisteanas na h-Alba) was an executive non-departmental public body of the Scottish Government responsible for awarding qualifications and accrediting other awarding bodies.
+The majority of the authority's funding came from the Scottish Government.
+This was supplemented by fees for delivering qualifications and for accreditation.
+In January 2026 (amidst its transition to Qualifications Scotland) the authority employed over 1,000 people across its Glasgow and Dalkeith offices.

-The SQA is best known for the delivery of the annual diet of public examinations within Scotland for school pupils.
-SQA Higher examinations are the generally accepted level for entry to university, with Scottish universities usually requesting a minimum of three Highers, all above C level.
-However, a greater number of candidates of all ages participate in SQA specialist, vocational and higher education qualifications.
-SQA is also accredited by Ofqual to offer educational qualifications in England.
+The SQA was best known for its delivery of the annual diet of public examinations to school pupils within Scotland.
+SQA Higher qualifications were the generally accepted level for entry to University, with Scottish Universities typically requiring a minimum of four Highers, with the required grades being dependent on the institution.
+However, a greater number of candidates of all ages participated in SQA specialist, vocational and higher education qualifications.
+The SQA was also accredited by Ofqual to offer educational qualifications in England.

-In June 2021, following a review of Curriculum for Excellence by the OECD, the Scottish government announced that the SQA would be replaced.
-The Education (Scotland) Act 2025 establishes the replacement body - called Qualifications Scotland (Gaelic: Teisteanasan Alba) - is going to start on 1 December 2025.
+In June 2021, following a review of Curriculum for Excellence by the OECD, there was an agreement that the SQA placed too much importance on exams and the Scottish government announced that the SQA was to be replaced.

+The Education (Scotland) Act 2025 established the SQA's replacement body, Qualifications Scotland (QS; Teisteanasan Alba), on 1 December 2025.
+The BBC reported that QS was "taking [the SQA's] place" from 2 December 2025.
+QS later stated that it "replaced" the SQA on 1 February 2026; it was on this date that staff and property were transferred to the new organisation.
+The SQA was formally dissolved on 26 February 2026.

 History

-The SQA's functions and responsibilities are laid out in the Education (Scotland) Act 1996 as amended by the Scottish Qualifications Authority Act 2002.
+The SQA's functions and responsibilities were laid out in the Education (Scotland) Act 1996 as amended by the Scottish Qualifications Authority Act 2002 (asp 14).
 Until their merger, the two major Scottish examination authorities were the Scottish Examination Board (SEB) and the Scottish Vocational Education Council (SCOTVEC).
 The former issued the school-level examinations, then called Standard Grade, Higher Grade and Certificate of Sixth Year Studies (CSYS).
-A legacy of its two precursor bodies, the Authority's offices remain split over two sites, one in Glasgow and one in Dalkeith.
+A legacy of its two precursor bodies, the Authority's offices remained split over two sites, one in Glasgow and one in Dalkeith.

 Under a major reform of Scottish exams (the National Qualifications or "Higher Still" reforms), the CSYS was replaced with a broadly equivalent qualification called Advanced Higher.
 Some curriculum changes were also made to the Higher grade at this time.
 The introduction of the reformed examinations system was criticised in the press and by the government after a series of administrative and computer errors led to several thousand incorrect Higher and Intermediate certificates being sent out.
 The crisis took several months to resolve, and several management figures, including the Chief Executive Ron Tuck, resigned or were fired.

 Scottish Candidate Number

-The Scottish Candidate Number (SCN) (formerly SCOTVEC number) is allocated to pupils at school and in further-education colleges who undertake Scottish Qualifications Authority (formerly SCOTVEC or Scottish Examination Board) courses.
+The Scottish Candidate Number (SCN) (formerly SCOTVEC number) was allocated to pupils at school and in further-education colleges who undertook SQA (formerly SCOTVEC or Scottish Examination Board) qualifications.